prometheusCo/spellMagik/README.md

 ### Heuristic Spell-Checker for Spanish — 100% Browser-Native

-### ATENTION: WORK IN PROGRESS, I TRY TO UPDATE IT EVERY DAY
+### ATENTION: WORK IN PROGRESS, I'LL TRY TO UPDATE THIS IT EVERY DAY SO I CAN HAVE IT PROD READY SOON!!!

 **magikEspellCheck** is a lightweight, dictionary-driven spell corrector designed for **modern browsers**.